lisapnct/quote-generator/README.md

 ![quote-generator-screenshot.png](quote-generator-screenshot.png)

 I built this simple quote generator to practice using React and displaying data from an API.
-Try it here:
+Try it [here](https://quote-generator-lp.herokuapp.com/)

 ### Built With